 This support article explains how to secure your Proton Account with 2FA using an authenticator app on your smartphone.
 To use a security key, see:

 Note that to use a security key, you must first set up 2FA using an authenticator app, as described below.

 An authenticator app running on a smartphone generates six-digit time-based one-time passwords(new window) (TOTPs) that you can use to sign in to your Proton Account.
 These prove that you are in physical possession of a phone registered to your Proton Account.

-This means that even if your password is somehow stolen, an attacker still cannot get into your account without also having access to your mobile phone.
-Because of this security benefit, we recommend enabling 2FA on your account.
+This means that even if an attacker somehow steals your password, they still cannot get into your account without access to your mobile phone.

 To use 2FA, you must first install an authenticator app on your mobile phone and have access to your phone while logging in to your account.
 There are many authenticator apps to choose from.
 Below are a few options, but this is by no means a definitive list:

 How to set up 2FA using an authenticator app

 1. Log in to your Proton Account at account.proton.me and go to Settings → All settings → Account and password → Two-factor authentication and turn the Authenticator app switch on.